lepoco/CUDAfy.NET/README.md

 6. Rebuild whole project
 7. Start "CudafyByExample"

-### What works?
-- [x] The library starts correctly in the .NET Framework 4.8
-- [x] The library works correctly (for my knowledge) with NVIDIA Toolkit CUDA 10.2
-- [x] The library works correctly with Visual Studio 2019 Enterprise 16.5.3
-- [x] Everything starts correctly in the 64-bit version.

 ### What's new?
-- Automatic support for versions 10.2 and 10.1.
+- Automatic support for versions 10.2, 10.1 and 11.
-- A new way to detect Visual Studio locations with the MSVC package
+- A new way to detect Visual Studio locations with the MSVC package.
-- Corrections in the code of some test programs
+- Corrections in the code of some test programs.
-- Almost complete removal of x86 support
+- Almost complete removal of x86 support.
-- Removal of unnecessary Solutions
+- Removal of unnecessary Solutions.
-- Some new errors to display
+- Some new errors to display.

 ### Where can I find CUDA Toolkit?
 You can download the latest CUDA version from the official NVIDIA website